Skip to content

 Best practice

-So instead of providing the same parameters over and over again for all models you should creata a class and subclass it in all models.
+Note that ormar expects the field with name ormar_config that is an instance of OrmarConfig class.
+To ease the config management, the OrmarConfig class provide copy method.
+So instead of providing the same parameters over and over again for all models you should create a base object and use its copy in all models.

 1